David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Njoku has averaged 29.5 receiving yards per game over his eight career matchups against the Bengals, 6.0 more than his over/under in Sunday's game.
+- Against the Bengals, Njoku has averaged 29.5 receiving yards per game over his eight career matchups, 5.0 more than his over/under for Sunday's game.

-- In eight matchups with the Bengals, Njoku has had a touchdown catch four times, but not more than one in a single contest.
+- Njoku, in eight matchups, had a touchdown catch four times.
+But he did not have multiple TDs in any of those games.

-- The Bengals are conceding 270.1 passing yards per game this season, the NFL's 27th-ranked pass defense.
+- The Bengals have the NFL's 27th-ranked pass defense this season, giving up 270.1 yards per game through the air.

-- The Bengals have conceded 24 passing TDs this year (1.5 per game), ranking them 15th among NFL defenses.
+- The Bengals have allowed 24 passing TDs this season (1.5 per game), ranking them 15th among NFL defenses.

 Recent Performances